pramethg/FUSPA/README.md

-# Title of Dataset: Data for the article "Multiparametric Functional Brain Hemodynamic Imaging using A Single System Combining Ultrafast Ultrasound and Multispectral Photoacoustic"
+# Title of Dataset: Data for the article "Dissecting Multiparametric Cerebral Hemodynamics using Integrated Ultrafast Ultrasound and Multispectral Photoacoustic Imaging"

 * Summary Metrics